 It’s not just India that’s facing the issue but the whole world!
 WHO reported, in South-East Asia region, almost 150 million people fell ill with foodborne diseases in 2010 which led to 1,75,000 deaths.
 Statistically, 30% of the total population in the industrialized countries suffer from foodborne illness infection annually.
 About 76 million cases of food-borne diseases are reported annually, among which about 3,25,000 cases are treated in the hospitals apart from 5,000 deaths.

-Most cases of food poisoning are caused by a variety of pathogenic bacteria, viruses or parasites all of which could contaminate the food, rather than chemical or natural toxins.
+A variety of pathogenic bacteria, viruses, and parasites cause most cases of food poisoning by contaminating food, rather than chemical or natural toxins.
 The main types of bacteria that cause food poisoning have been classified into 12 types:

 – Toxigenic E. coli